Code organization

 Consolidate library imports into a single import statement.
 This makes it easier to see which modules are being used and makes the code more readable.
 For example, prefer:

-keyword.
-An ESLint plugin will automatically flag any type imports that are not marked with thetype
+typekeyword.
+An ESLint plugin will automatically flag any type imports that are not marked with thetypekeyword.// Good import { showModal, type Visit } from '@openmrs/esm-framework'; -

 Place type annotations and interfaces at the top of the file, after the imports and above any component code.
 Since TypeScript types and interfaces are development-time constructs that get removed during compilation, they don't affect the runtime behavior of your code.